mrcatacroquer/yayagram/readme.md

 #### TG CLI

-[This](https://github.com/kenorb-contrib/tg) is the command line for Telegram as the core of the sudo telegram communications.
+[This](https://github.com/kenorb-contrib/tg) is the command line for Telegram as the core of the telegram communications.

 Execute the commands below to download and compile the project: